kailash-manasarovar/statement/docs/timeline/2026/january.md

 - She said, *yes, but one miracle's not probably going to be enough*.
 - And I said, *well, if miracles exist, and given I'm an example of one of them they do, then God's hardly gonna just give us one each... if they exist, they must be unlimited*.
 - Any maybe that fact will save us.
+- It's hard to see how Steve and Co could have possibly had any benevolent intentions towards me.
+I mean, I'm finding it hard so the rest of the world won't have any difficulty with the obvious.

 ## The Hollywood connection